The Reverend Harry John Bowie, 1935-2006

 As an Episcopal priest, civil rights organizer, and low income housing advocate, Harry Bowie's vision and insight reached beyond the Episcopal Church and into the southern and rural communities of America.
 Bowie was born in Long Branch, New Jersey in 1935.
 He attended Hobart College in Geneva, New York from which he received his Bachelor of Arts in 1958; he graduated from General Theological Seminary in 1961.
 That same year he was ordained to the diaconate and the priesthood.
 From 1961 to 1964, before his full-time commitment to the advancement of civil rights and development of low income housing, he served as curate at St. John's in Camden, New York and as vicar at Church of the Annunciation in Lawnside, New Jersey.

-Following his parochial ministry, Bowie joined with members of the Student Nonviolent Coordinating Committee (SNCC) to assist with voter registration efforts in McComb, Mississippi during the violent summer of 1964, which become known as Freedom Summer.
+Following his parochial ministry, Bowie joined with members of the Student Nonviolent Coordinating Committee (SNCC) to assist with voter registration efforts in McComb, Mississippi during the violent summer of 1964, which became known as Freedom Summer.
 As a young New Jersey minister committed to social change, his move to Mississippi afforded him the opportunity to involve himself in economic development and politics which would become his life's vocation.

 From 1974 until his death in 2006, Bowie served on the Board of Directors at the Housing Assistance Council (HAC) in Washington, D.C., a national nonprofit corporation which assists local organizations in building affordable homes in rural America.
 His role in the struggle for civil rights and economic equality in the segregated and impoverished Mississippi Delta was recognized when he was honored with the Lifetime Achievement Award in Rural Housing by HAC in 2004.